apache/druid/docs/operations/druid-console.md

 http://<ROUTER_IP>:<ROUTER_PORT>
 ```

-> Note that any Druid console user will have, effectively, the same permissions as
+> It is important to note that any Druid console user will have, effectively, the same machine permission as
 the user under which Druid runs.
-This is important to consider, since the file browser UI will show console users the files that
+One way these permissions are manifested, for example, is in the file browser dialog.
+The dialog
-the underlying user can  access.
-In general, avoid running Druid as root user.
-Consider creating a dedicated user account
+will show console users the files that the underlying user has permissions to.
+In general, avoid running Druid as
-for running Druid.
+root user.
+Consider creating a dedicated user account for running Druid.

 Below is a description of the high-level features and functionality of the Druid Console